NIP-17 - Private Direct Messages

 NIP-51 - Lists

 Lists draft optional This NIP defines lists of things that users can create.
 Lists can contain references to anything, and these references can be public or private.
-Public items in a list are specified in the event tags array, while private items are specified in a JSON array that mimics the structure of the event tags array, but stringified and encrypted using the same scheme from NIP-04 (the shared key is computed using the author's public and private key) and stored in the .content.
+Public items in a list are specified in the event tags array, while private items are specified in a JSON array that mimics the structure of the event tags array, but stringified and encrypted using the same scheme from NIP-44 (the shared key is computed using the author's public and private key) and stored in the .content.
+An earlier version of this specification used NIP-04 for encryptions.
+Those are now deprecated.
+For backward compatibility, Clients can automatically discover if the encryption is NIP-04 or NIP-44 by searching for "iv" in the ciphertext and decrypting accordingly.
 When new items are added to an existing list, clients SHOULD append them to the end of the list, so they are stored in chronological order.
-Types of lists Standard lists Standard lists use normal replaceable events, meaning users may only have a single list of each kind.
-They have special meaning and clients may rely on them to augment a user's profile or browsing experience.
-For example, mute list can contain the public keys of spammers and bad actors users don't want to see in their feeds or receive a...
+Types of lists Standard lists Standard lists use normal replaceable events, meaning users may only have...

 NIP-11 - Relay Information Document